Add support for Google Play Instant in an existing app.Codelab: Build a Multi-Feature Instant App

-The technical requirements for running apps on Google Play Instant, as explained in Create your first instant app, also apply to games.
-This guide emphasizes some requirements specific to games.
+The steps for setting up apps to run on Google Play Instant, as explained in Create your first instant app, also apply to games.
+This guide emphasizes some setup steps specific to games.

 A Google Play Instant experience starts with a URL, either when a player clicks a link directly or when an intent is raised to the Android system.
 In order to launch from the URL, the instant app needs to support deep linking and provide URL access.

 You also need to specify a default URL, which usually corresponds to your game's main activity.
 This URL launches the Google Play Instant experience when a player clicks the Try Now button on the Play Store details page: